 The issue came to a head in a special called meeting of the Brentwood Historic Commission on Friday where a heated discussion saw the commission draft a letter in opposition to the proposed relocation.

 While neither the Historic Commission nor the Mayfield family have legal right to the land, the input from both parties would be taken into account by a judge.

 “First and foremost, we find this request totally disrespectful to those buried there.
 They should be allowed to remain where they chose to be buried, within the existing Mayfield Cemetery.
 They were the earliest pioneers, being the first non-Native American settlers, and held in the highest regard with Dr. Sutherland Mayfield being the personal physician to President Andrew Jackson.
 They should be held in the same regard today.
 This request, based on building plans, does not do that,” the letter from the Historic Commission to the court reads.

-The Historic Commission also said in the meeting that this could set a precedent that they did not agree with, and said in the letter that several attempts to clean the cemetery in the past were met with resistance by a previous property owner, although a homeowner who lives beside the cemetery said that no one has lived on that property or for at least 30 years.
+The Historic Commission also said in the meeting that this could set a precedent that they did not agree with, and said in the letter that several attempts to clean the cemetery in the past by Mayfield family members were met with resistance by a previous property owner, although a homeowner who lives beside the cemetery said that no one has lived on that property or for at least 30 years.

 In the meeting, the Historic Commission made it clear that they were collectively against the petition with Commission member Ashley McAnulty calling the plan to move the cemetery “one of the worst things we’ve ever seen in the City of Brentwood.”

 A descendant of those buried in cemetery, Kenny Mayfield of College Grove, said in a phone call that while he was initially opposed to the idea, after discussing the idea with more than two dozen family members, he and those family members gave their blessing to the Beckhams, who he said were trying to be respectful of his family and the history of Brentwood.

 “We actually think it would be a great thing,” Mayfield said.